UM-PEPL/HallThruster.jl/docs/src/config.md

 - `source_ion_momentum`: Vector of extra source terms for ion momentum, one for each charge state.
 Defaults to `fill(Returns(0.0), ncharge)` .
 See [User-Provided Source Terms](@ref) for more information.
 - `source_potential`: Extra source term for potential equation.
 Defaults to `Returns(0.0)`.
 See [User-Provided Source Terms](@ref) for more information.
 - `source_electron_energy`: Extra source term for electron energy equation.
 Defaults to `Returns(0.0)`.
 See [User-Provided Source Terms](@ref) for more information.
+- `LANDMARK`: Whether we are using the LANDMARK physics model.
+This affects whether certain terms are included in the equations, such as momentum transfer due to ionization and the form of the electron thermal conductivity.
+Overall has a minor effect.
+Defaults to `false`